Genre: Action role-playing

 Release: March 11, 2014

 I’ve spent around seventy hours with this game, and so far, it’s handily one of the best I’ve ever played.
 The graphics are slightly outdated, as you’d expect for a 2014 title, but aside from a few bland stone textures, the artwork remains appealing.
 Drangleic is a broken realm, and decay runs through every lifeless wooden shack and moss-infested tower.
 You play as an Undead (yes, capitalized), a human branded with a cursed mark known as the Darksign.
 The mark grants your kind potential immortality, reviving you at magical bonfires whenever you die.
 But though you begin with human sentence and flesh, each death rots your body and corrodes your mind, bringing you closer to the walking corpses of old superstition.
-The final state is a being known as a Hollow, a predator that exists only to feed on the souls of humans, sentient Undead, and other lifeforms.
+The final state is a being known as a Hollow, an animalistic predator that exists only to feed on the souls of humans, sentient Undead, and other lifeforms.
+Hollows also die permanently when killed, removing the Darksign’s only gift.

 You begin the game partially Hollow, and your character visits Drangelic searching for a cure.
 You never reach the final stages in gameplay, but your character loses maximum health each time you die, down to a minimum of fifty percent.
 Your health and humanity can be restored by viewing magical effigies, but it’s a brutal system nonetheless.
 You meet many sentient Undead throughout your journey, but most of the enemies you face are Hollows, wrapped in bandages or tattered armor and cloth.
 You also find blades and contraptions dedicated to torturing your kind, or locking them behind metal bars.
 The Undead are feared even when they remain sentient, because the Darksign’s Hollowing has brought many nations to ruin.
 It’s a much more nuanced take on the undeath concept than usual, although the core is still negative.